astahmer/typemorph/README.md

     return importDeclarationNode.isTypeOnly() // Returns true if the import is type-only.
   },
 )

+// would match:
+// `import type { MyType, MyOtherType } from 'my-module'`
+// `import type { MyType as MyRenamedType } from 'another-module'`
 ```

 ### Example 3: Combining Matchers for Complex Patterns